Sam-Dragon/cloud/gcp/relational-database.md

 - It is regional service not global
 - Use HHD's or SSD's
 - Upto 416GB of RAM & 30TB of data storage
+- Automatic encryption, maintanance, updates, backups & binary logging
+- Automatic storage increase
+- Point in time recovery
+- Supports Migration
+- Export data from UI or gcloud
+- High availability uses primary & standby instance.
+It cannot be used as a Read replica.
+At a time only single instance is connected

 > Cloud Spanner:
 - Huge volumes of relational data